KristianLyng/varnishfoo/chapter-1.rst

 This is my solution.
 I will write a book (again).
 Because I can't imagine that I'll ever finish it if I actually try to write a whole book in one go, I will publish one chapter at a time on my blog.
 This is the first chapter of that book.
-At the time of this writing, I don't have a name.
+At the time of this writing, it doesn't have a name.
 So I'm calling it "Foo Varnish", at least for now.
-I call everything else foo* so I might as well keep that tradition.
+I call everything else foo* so I might as well keep up with that tradition.

 You will find the source on https://github.com/KristianLyng/foovarnish.
 I welcome pull requests, issues and any sort of feedback.
 Even though a chapter might be published on my blog or on paper, it's never finished.
-I hope this will be a living document.

 I intend to cover as much Varnish-related content as possible, from administration to web development and infrastructure.
 And my hope is that one day, this will be good enough that it will be worth printing as more than just a leaflet.

+I am writing this in my spare time, and as such, I retain full ownership of the material.
+For now, the material is available under a Creative Commons "CC-BY-SA-NC" license.
+The NC-clause will likely be temporary, and I want to clarify that it is NOT meant to indicate that you can't read this book at work.

 Target audience and format
 --------------------------

 This book tries to cover a large spectre of subjects related to Varnish.
 It is suitable for system administrators, infrastructure architects and web developers.
-The first few chapters should be of interest to all, while later chapters will specialize on certain aspects of Varnish usage.
+The first few chapters is of interest to all, while later chapters specialize on certain aspects of Varnish usage.

 Each chapter is intended to stand well on its own, but there will be some cross-references.
-This is a book intended to give you practical knowledge, and as such, certain tools are used in examples and exercises to get you started.
-This is mainly intended to keep you focused on the Varnish-related material, not whether Red Hat or Debian is the better distribution, or whether ``httpie``, ``libwww-perl`` or ``curl`` the better command line HTTP tool.

-In addition to just giving you the facts, this book also tries to give you the mindset and the good habits that will help you beyond what the material in a single book can cover.
+The book focuses on best practices and good habits that will help you beyond what just a few examples or explanations will do.

-Most chapters have both a theoretical bit and a practical bit with exercises.
+Each chapter focuses on understanding the concepts they cover, but also provide examples to demonstrate the concepts they cover.
+Each example snippet is tested with a recent Varnish Version.
 You will find examples that are based on real-world deployments, both from large scale high-traffic sites and small one-man setups.
 And everything in-between.

-All examples and code snippets are machine-tested for syntax correctness.

 What is Varnish
 ---------------